ging/fiware-idm/doc/admin_guide.md

 ### External Authentication
 You can also configure the Identity Manager to authenticate users through an external database.

 When using this option, after the user correclty authenticates using his/her remote credentials, a local copy of the user is created.
-For authenticating the user externally Keyrock needs to read a set user attributes from the external database.
+For authenticating the user externally Keyrock needs to read a set of user attributes from the external database.
 These attributes are:

 - id: A unique identifier of the user.
 The local copy of the user will have an identifier with the result of concatenating the configured prefix (*config.external_auth.id_prefix*) and the external id.
 - username: the display name of the user